 After the identification of training needs, the topics for the programs were designed in such a way that the training plan catered the priorities of a wide range of stakeholder's mainly local service providers and unit employees who are working at shop floor.
 After consultation with the main stake holders in the cluster and based on the survey results some of the key topics identified are shown in Figure 11.
-Others include energy efficient fuel fired furnaces, waste heat recovery, electroplating etc. The outcome of the training need assessment is given below:
+Others include best operational practices in furnaces, business growth opportunities etc. The outcome of the training need assessment is given below: